 I met other travellers who had taken a day trip to Skye and Eilean Donan Castle.
-Although they gave the excursion glowing reviews, they said that it was very tiring.
+Although they gave the excursion glowing reviews, they said it was very tiring.

 How to Get to Inverness

-Inverness has an airport, a 20-minute drive from its city centre from where there are regular flights to hubs in the UK as well as Dublin and Amsterdam.
+Inverness has an airport, a 20-minute drive from its city centre from where there are regular flights to hubs in the UK as well as to Dublin and Amsterdam.